 This is a major health issue that must be addressed.

-Premier Wynne, as we enter the 2017-18 budget cycle, I urgently ask that you commit to improving mental health outcomes for Ontario’s children and youth by making immediate strategic investments in community-based children’s mental health centres.
+Premier Wynne, as we enter the 2017-18 budget cycle, I urgently ask that you commit to improving mental health outcomes for Ontario’s children and youth by making immediate strategic investments in community-based children’s mental health centres to ensure that all children and youth in the province have access to appropriate mental health treatment within 30 days or less.
 The health of our children and youth depends on it.

 Deputy Premier, Hon.
 Deb Matthews, email@example.com